afrigon/tlwk/roles/mesmer.md

 - `Blurred Frenzy` / Sword 2
 - `Illusionary Counter` / Scepter 2
 - Any Signet ability will give you 1s of distortion
+- It's also legal to use a regular dodge roll

 > You can abuse `Signet of the Ether` to restore your shield blocks.